 NOTE: If you use honed (matte finish) hexagon marble tiles like I did, you will also need these supplies:

-How to make easy DIY hexagon Carrara marble coasters:
+How to make easy DIY hexagon marble coasters:

 I found two types of Carrara marble tiles for sale on Amazon: honed which is a matte finish, and polished which is shiny.
 I wanted mine to be matte so I went with honed.
-If you decide to go with polished, then you can skip the sealant step.
+If you decide to buy polished tiles, then you can skip the sealant step.
 Even easier.

 Apply two thin coats following package directions, and let it dry overnight.

 And that’s it.
 Wasn’t it too easy to make a DIY coaster that’s this classy??
 These modern coasters definitely look handmade, not homemade.

 Tell me in the comments below: what is your favorite drink to put on a coaster?